Penn State cancels Proud Boys founder's speech, citing the threat of violence

 General admission tickets to the event were free on a first-come basis, with students getting priority.
 But attendees were also able to buy tickets — including a $99 "Royalty" package that guaranteed prime seating and the chance to have dinner with McInnes and Stein.

-According to the organizer's website, paid tickets were sold out for the event; the group did not respond to NPR's request for comment Tuesday morning.
+According to Uncensored America's website, paid tickets were sold out for the event.
+In response to NPR's question about whether other parts of the evening went ahead as planned, Uncensored America replied, "The dinner did not happen."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.